RichardOtter/RichardOtter.github.io/tips/RootsMagic_Tips_and_Tricks.md

 See [Git for Windows](https://git-scm.com/download/win) for the Windows download.

+Tip: Use the lfs (large file system) for Git to make backups easier.

 Pro's-

 * All changes to external file names and locations can be reviewed and confirmed.